 Graduate Assistantships

 Dakota State University is pleased to award Graduate Assistantships to outstanding candidates.
-Assistantships give students an opportunity to work with some of our faculty in course delivery, disciplinary research, or as administrative assistants.
-These experiences become rich resume-builders for our students.
-The assistantships also provide full tuition benefits to students, as well as a monthly stipend for students.
-The number of assistantships available is limited.
+Assistantships give students an opportunity to work with faculty in course delivery, funded research, or as administrative assistants.
+Some students will provide programmatic support to offices such as Graduate Studies, International Programs, and Institutional Research.
+These experiences are rich resume-builders for our students.
+The assistantships also provide tuition benefits as well as monthly stipends for students.
+The number of assistantships is limited and may fluctuate from year to year depending on available funding.

 Eligibility